Guacamelee! 2: Story

 The game begins with a simplified version of the first game's final confrontation with the world-rending Calaca, leading into the true ending where the luchador Juan successfully saves the life of El Presidente's Daughter, Lupita.
 Seven years later, the two are married and live with two children, with Juan having grown out of shape.
 Black clouds begin to appear in the village, followed by Juan's mentor Uay Chivo appearing to tell him the entire "Mexiverse" is in danger.
 He brings Juan through a portal to "The Darkest Timeline", where the source of the trouble is.
 In this timeline, Juan and Lupita were killed by Calaca, who was defeated by another luchador called Salvador.
-In the seven years since, Salvador has become corrupted by the power of his mask, and now wishes to collect three relics so he can access the Sacred Guacamole in the realm of El Otromundo and become all-powerful.
+In the seven years since, Salvador has become corrupted by the power of his mask, and now wishes to collect three relics alongside Salvador’s assistants: sociopathic musician and playwright El Muneco, the murderous, cruel anthropomorphic and sentient dog-skeleton Uay Pek, and a hyper intelligent vulture and cactus named Zope and Cactuardo.
+Salvador plots to access the Sacred Guacamole in the realm of El Otromundo and become all-powerful.
 However, by beginning to collect the relics, he has caused the timelines to destabilize, which will mean the end of all timelines if he is not stopped.

 Juan is led to reunite with Tostada, the Guardian of the Mask, so he can be restored to fighting form.
 They begin to travel the world to stop Salvador and his underlings from collecting the relics, but ultimately fail, and Salvador successfully gets to the Sacred Guacamole.
 However, Juan eventually defeats him, which destroys Salvador's mask and results in his death.
 The timelines are restored and the Mexiverse is saved, but this prevents Juan from returning to his own timeline.
 Recalling an earlier conversation, where it's said that El Otromundo connects all the timelines together, he leaps back into El Otromundo before the way closes and looks out across the great many indistinguishable portals.

 In the normal ending, Juan's family awaits his return for many years, before he eventually appears.
 In the true ending, attained if the player clears the Chicken Illuminati's crucible and meets the Holy Hen, Juan recalls her advice and removes his mask, immediately identifying the correct portal and returning to his family without delay.